mono/sdb/README.md

   be separated from ILSpy for this to be practical.
 * The exit code of inferior processes is not shown.
 There is apparently no way to get it from Mono.Debugging.
+* Attach support is not implemented.
+This requires special support in the debugging libraries.